Walter Legge: Last years

 In retirement Legge, together with Schwarzkopf, gave many joint masterclasses for young singers but he failed to find a permanent job.
 He was offered, and accepted, the directorship of the Wexford Festival, but he suffered a disabling heart attack in 1967 before he could take up the post, and he withdrew.
 He continued to supervise the EMI recordings made by his wife, but the breach with the company was complete when in 1977 and 1979 he produced her last recordings not for EMI but for Decca, EMI's great rival.

-Legge died in Saint-Jean-Cap-Ferrat, France, at the age of 72.
+Legge attended Schwarzkopf's final appearance, a recital at Zürich Opera House on 19 March 1979, despite having suffered a heart attack two days earlier.
+Three days after the recital, he died in Saint-Jean-Cap-Ferrat, France, at the age of 72.
 He was cremated, and his ashes were initially placed near those of Hugo Wolf in Vienna, as he had requested.
 After Elisabeth Schwarzkopf's death in 2006, their ashes were buried next to her parents in Zumikon near Zürich, where she had lived from 1982 to 2003.